craigsands/node-app/docs/jenkins.md

 ### Finish installation

-Create a user account for Jenkins, or continue using as 'admin' with the admin password from earlier.
+Create a user account for Jenkins, or 'Continue as admin' (bottom right) with the admin password from earlier.

 <img src="static/continue-as-admin.jpg" width="400">